How to Fix Exchange Dirty Shutdown State? Know the Right Way

 - Unable to mount database “(hr=0x80004005, ec=-528)”

-- Exchange database wasn’t shutdown cleanly (Dirty Shutdown)
+- The Exchange database wasn’t shut cleanly (Dirty Shutdown)

 How to Fix Exchange DB Dirty Shutdown State?

-- Always keep a backup of Exchange Database and Streaming Media File along with log files.
+- Always keep a backup of the Exchange Database and Streaming Media File along with log files.

 - Keep enough space in the system to perform this task.